jump-dev/JuMP.jl/docs/src/quickstart.md

 julia> termination_status(model)
 OPTIMAL::TerminationStatusCode = 1
 ```
-In this case, `GLPK` returned `OPTIMAL`, this mean that it has found the optimal
+In this case, `GLPK` returned `OPTIMAL`, this means that it has found the optimal
 solution.

 ```@meta